yiisoft/yii2/docs/guide/structure-extensions.md

 1. modify the `composer.json` file of your application and specify which extensions (Composer packages) you want to install.
 2. run `php composer.phar install` to install the specified extensions.

-You may need to install [Composer](https://getcomposer.org/) if you do not have it.
-Composer is a dependency manager.
-This means when installing a package, it will install all its dependent packages automatically.
+Note that you may need to install [Composer](https://getcomposer.org/) if you do not have it.

 By default, Composer installs packages registered on [Packagist](https://packagist.org/) - the biggest repository for open source Composer packages.
 You can look for extensions on Packagist.
 You may also